Flexible Combined Honours at Penryn Campus: New students

 Choosing your modules using the Online Module Selection System

 First you will need to register with the University and activate your University IT account.
 To find out how to do this use the links in the tabs below for the 'Before you arrive' section of the New Students’ website.
 Once you have activated your University IT account you will have access to iExeter, the student portal.
 You should find the Online Module Selection System by clicking on the 'Student Record' tab and then by following the instructions.

-Online module selection, will open between the 5 September and the 19 September.
-We will send you more information about this before it opens, but please do feel free to contact Info.Penryn@exeter.ac.uk if you have any queries.
+We will send you more information about online module selection before it opens, but please do feel free to contact Info.Penryn@exeter.ac.uk if you have any queries.